 Photo courtesy of J. Small Investments

 At the center of that collaboration is the Water Cooler, a shared nonprofit space within Pegasus Park Tower, sponsored by Lyda Hill Philanthropies and managed in partnership with The Dallas Foundation.
-The space brings together a vibrant network of organizations working to improve North Texas and beyond.
+The space brings together a network of organizations working to improve North Texas and beyond.

 “As we mark 20 years, we’re reminded that none of this work happens alone,” Hall said.
 “The relationships we’ve built, especially here at Pegasus Park, have shaped who we are today and will continue to guide where we go next.”